YU88John/jenkins-ecr-ecs-devops/setup.md

   - In SonarQube UI > My account > Tokens > Generate Token (just name it *Jenkins* for classification) Please note the token somewhere safe
   - Go back to Jenkins UI and add the token as *Secret Text*

 We have successfully integrated Jenkins with SonarQube.
-If you want to ensure, you can test it by creating a pipeline using the code from *JenkinsfileSQ*.
+To ensure this, you can test it by creating a pipeline using the code from *JenkinsfileSQ*.
 After this you will see your project in SonarQube as well as its status - **Passed**.
 This will also make it easier to associate the Quality Gates to the Jenkins project.

+**For integration with Nexus** <br>
+Manage Jenkins > Manage Credentials > Jenkins > Add Global credentials (kind: Username with Password, fill in your Nexus credentials). <br>
+For the version naming, we will simply use Build Timestamp plugin. <br>
+Manage Jenkins > Configure System > Global Properties > Build Timestamp > Enable (configure with your preferred layout)

+We have successfully integrated Jenkins with Nexus Artifact Repository.
+To ensure this, you can test it by creating a pipeling using the code from *JenkinsfileNX*.
+Make sure to replace the placeholders with your actual values.

 ### 4. Create Quality Gates in SonarQube Scanner